bmckenzie93/immersedInArt/README.md

   [5:05pm]
   I just spent about 45min tinkering around with the code so that when the key cards scaled up on hover it wouldnt resize the parent div.
 That should NOT have taken that long lol.
 Got it though!

+  [6:31pm]
+  Emails exchanged, new game plan.
+This is going to be a call to action page for artists to submit interest in talking on the podcast.
 }